 We did wait for schematics to generate within 2.5 minutes and within that time did scan the Bill of material file generated from the tool.
 There are certain discrete components which circuit Tree could not select which is left to the designers to update.

-Also in the schematic we have a dummy connector added for GPIO/PWM pins.
-The connector is important as it helps in allocating the micro-controller pins for the GPIO.
-The intent of using GPIO is to allow mosfets to be added to these pins to eventually allow motors to be driven.
+Also in the schematic we have a dummy connector added for Timer pins.
+The connector is important as it helps in allocating the micro-controller pins for the Timer/PWM.
+The intent of using Timer is to allow mosfets to be added to these pins to eventually allow motors to be driven.

 Next we click on the layout viewer to select a dxf file and check if the placement dxf outline is correct.
 Next we fire the background process to generate placement.